samuelematias/react-native-status-bar-color/README.md

 ## About this app

 iOS doesn't have a concept of a status bar bg.<br/>
-On this simple example React Native app i'm show how you'd achieve this in a cross-platform way
+On this simple example React Native app i'm show how you'd achieve this in a cross-platform way.

 <br/>